 The areas with the largest increase in theft are Northumbria, Devon, Cornwall and Leicestershire.

-The most dog theft crimes were reported in West Yorkshire and the least in Suffolk.
-And, some of these crimes may have consisted of two or more pets being stolen, as the data only accounted for the number of crimes, not the number of pets.
+Some of these thefts may have consisted of two or more pets being taken, as the data only accounted for the number of crimes not the number of pets.

 - Keep an eye on your dog when it’s in the garden and make sure fences and gates are secure and in good repair

-- Don’t leave your dog alone in the car or tied up
+- Don’t leave your dog alone tied up when you go into a shop

 - Beware of strangers asking questions about your dog